Highlights & Basics

 - Death is uncommon.
 Most deaths from BZD overdose are from respiratory depression as a result of mixed overdoses with BZD and other respiratory depressants, particularly alcohol and opioids.

-- The BZD antagonist flumazenil can be effective in select patients with respiratory depression or respiratory arrest caused by pure BZD poisoning who do not have contraindications to flumazenil.
-Flumazenil can induce seizures and is contraindicated in BZD-dependent patients, those who have a history of seizures or those who take tricyclic antidepressants.
-The risks associated with its use often outweigh the benefits.
+- The BZD antagonist flumazenil can be effective in select patients with respiratory depression or respiratory arrest caused by pure BZD poisoning who do not have contraindications; however, the risks of flumazenil often outweigh the benefits and its use is inappropriate for most patients presenting to the emergency department with BZD toxicity.

 Quick Reference